kaltura/DeveloperPortalDocs/documentation/player-sdk/Player-Plugin-Overview.md

 #### Creating Custom Plugins

-To create custome plugins, follow the steps in the article [Extending the Player with Plugins](https://vpaas.kaltura.com/documentation/media-player/Player-Plugins#sthash.gtmiiI7F.dpbs).
+To create custome plugins, follow the steps in the article {% extlink Extending the Player with Plugins https://vpaas.kaltura.com/documentation/media-player/Player-Plugins#sthash.gtmiiI7F.dpbs %}.

 ### How to Detect if Configured Plugins are Loaded
-1. Open the iOS Player API base by following the steps in the article [Accessing the iOS player API Base Methods](https://vpaas.kaltura.com/documentation/player-sdk/Kaltura-iOS-player-API-Base-Methods#sthash.ObDzzCgb.spB9h8rA.dpbs).
+1. Open the iOS Player API base by following the steps in the article {% extlink Accessing the iOS player API Base Methods https://vpaas.kaltura.com/documentation/player-sdk/Kaltura-iOS-player-API-Base-Methods#sthash.ObDzzCgb.spB9h8rA.dpbs %}.
 2. Follow the instructions in * "Receiving  Notification when the Player API Is Ready" to detect if configured plugins are loaded.

 ### How to Get Notified about Player Plugin-Related Callbacks
-1. Open the iOS Player API base by following the steps in the article [Accessing the iOS player API Base Methods](https://vpaas.kaltura.com/documentation/player-sdk/Kaltura-iOS-player-API-Base-Methods#sthash.ObDzzCgb.spB9h8rA.dpbs).
+1. Open the iOS Player API base by following the steps in the article {% extlink Accessing the iOS player API Base Methods https://vpaas.kaltura.com/documentation/player-sdk/Kaltura-iOS-player-API-Base-Methods#sthash.ObDzzCgb.spB9h8rA.dpbs %}.
 2. Follow the instructions in * addKPlayerEventListener * to receive notifications about Player plugin-related callbacks.